amingola/Two-Word-Letterboxed-Solver/README.md

 # Getting Started
 1. Import the project into your favorite IDE
-2. Run the program with 2 arguments: the path to the dictionary file of your choice (such as the included words.txt) and the string represented the puzzle
+2. Run the program with 2 arguments: the path to the dictionary file of your choice (such as the included words.txt) and the string representing the puzzle

 Example: "words.txt TAW,DIR,ONS,YLP"